-Something I do love doing every day is writing down in my journal, I try to set up short-term goals, achieve them and then I like to go for more.
+Before I get to Leann, though, I want to mention quickly that something I do love doing every day is writing things down in my journal.
+I try to set up short-term goals, achieve them, and then set up more to achieve.

-As usual after doing all my writing, I get my yoga mat, started doing my breathing exercises and movements, at some point, it just reminded me of the event I experienced.
-I was in the same posture, all of sudden I started to feel laziness I never had before followed by a weakness all over my body that got me all worried as I’m the kind of person with energy to run a marathon.
-After a few minutes, I started to feel better but I was wondering if it has anything to do with the events that happened that Saturday.
+Anyway, on the same day I called my aunt, as usual, after doing my writing, I got my yoga mat, and started doing my breathing exercises and movements.
+At some point, it reminded me of the event I experienced.
+I was in the same posture when all of sudden I started to feel a drowsiness I’d never had before, followed by a weakness all over my body that worried me, as I’m the kind of person with energy to run a marathon.
+After a few minutes, I started to feel better, but I was wondering if it had anything to do with the events that happened that Saturday.

-Those 3 demons, those names, “the backward trinity??” and that way of talking like of a single individual, it was a lot to handle and understand, a
+Those three demons, those names, the “backward trinity,” and that way of talking like they were a single individual—it was a lot to handle and understand.

-nd also what did I do?
-I followed the instructions in the book, seemed like I got what I wanted or deserved after being so relentless trying to pursue the truth.
+And also, what did I do?
+I followed the instructions in the book, and it seemed like I got what I wanted or deserved after being so relentless trying to pursue the truth.
 It was a bunch of questions with answers I wasn’t able to get.
-It was something hard to witness so by this time I haven’t the guts to research them.
+It was hard to witness, so I haven’t the guts to research them.

-There was no way I was going to look for any information regarding them but in the end, something in me got me thinking… what if they come back?
+There was no way I was going to look for any information regarding them, but in the end, something got me thinking . . .
+What if they come back?
 Did they say something about opening a dimension?
-They have been awakened?
-I have to put away my frustration before I see Leann.
+Had they been awakened?
+I had to quell my frustration before I saw Leann.

-It was a wave of fresh air getting a call from Leann, it was almost next week, as we got to meet and talk.
-Well, the day came and I got ready that morning to receive my longtime friend in my spiritually affected house.
+It was a breath of fresh air getting a call from Leann.
+The day of her arrival finally came, so I got ready that morning to receive my longtime friend in my spiritually affected house.

-I went shopping to get some things for dinner, also good wine and the rest will be just some good talk.
-I was setting up the table, I’m a good cook so I did some good pasta with shrimp and spinach and for dessert some great brownies with ice cream.
+I went shopping to get some things for dinner, as well as good wine.
+The rest would just be catching up.
+I’m a good cook so I did some pasta with shrimp and spinach, and for dessert, some brownies with ice cream.

-I was back home quite excited about meeting Leann, but an eerie silence was present, quite similar to the day I witness the demons for the first time.
-It was almost time for dinner when I got a call, thinking it was Leann and would probably be late.
+I was quite excited about meeting Leann, but an eerie silence was present, quite similar to the day I witnessed the demons for the first time.
+It was almost time for dinner when I got a call.
+I thoughtt it was Leann saying she would probably be late.
+But it wasn’t.

-I still don’t know how to interpret this call… I heard a voice very similar to one of the entities, to be certain, I could say it was Bothet but come on, honestly, on the phone?
-Wasn’t it better just to appear in front of me??
-My skepticism always upfront.
-Anyway, as I listened to the call I received instructions, I had to get someone ready to go to the underworld, hell or whatever you want to call it… a voice, all distorted and sometimes kind of unintelligible giving me steps to get somebody to go to hell.
+I still don’t know how to interpret this call. . . .
+I heard a voice very similar to one of the entities.
+I could say it was Bothet, but come on, honestly, on the phone?
+Wasn’t it better just to appear in front of me?
+My skepticism was always at the forefront.
+Anyway, as I listened to the call, I received instructions.
+I had to get someone ready to go to the underworld, hell, or whatever you want to call it.
+A voice, distorted and sometimes kind of unintelligible, was giving me steps to get somebody to send to hell.

-I experienced dizziness, right after a cacophonous noise and then something that sounded like “anima deformatio et transformatio”, which can be translated in English as “Soul deformation and transformation”, then the call dropped… however when I went to put the phone back in the wall, it was already there… did I just hear them in my head?
+I experienced dizziness right after a cacophonous noise on the line, and then something that sounded like “anima deformatio et transformatio,” which can be translated in English as “Soul deformation and transformation,” then the call dropped. . . .
+However, when I went to put the phone back on the wall, it was already there. . . .
+Did I just hear these voices in my head?
 I was in shock, agitated, uneasy.
 Leann was making her way here and this place just felt wicked, hazardous.